-Prior to initiating any Georgia building project, contractors and builders need to apply for permits and make sure that their plans meet all Georgia codes and standards for new buildings.
+Before initiating any Georgia building project, contractors and builders must apply for permits and ensure that their plans meet all Georgia codes and standards for new buildings.
 It’s a lot of paperwork—but it’s worth it.

 Georgia is home to a wide array of natural disasters.
-The strong conditions that occur during these events will affect Georgia buildings.
-It’s crucial for the safety of all building occupants as well as Georgia community members to ensure that buildings can stand the test of time—no matter what the future has in store.
+The intense conditions that occur during these events will affect Georgia buildings.
+The safety of all building occupants and Georgia community members must ensure that buildings can stand the test of time—no matter what the future has in store.

-Contractors and builders receive years of training to know precisely how to keep building projects safe.
-What are they looking for to ensure safety?
-What tests must a GA building pass in order to be considered safe?
+Contractors and builders receive years of training to keep building projects safe.
+So what are they looking for to ensure safety?
+What tests must a GA building pass to be considered safe?

 The Protocols Contractors and Builders Follow